Australia temperatures rising faster than rest of the world: official report

 As the host of the Group of 20 last year, he attempted to keep climate change off the agenda, resulting in an embarrassing backdown at the Leaders Summit in Brisbane after U.S. President Barack Obama used a high-profile speech to warn Australia that its own Great Barrier Reef was in danger.

-One of the world's biggest carbon emitters, Australia has declined to join the United States, Japan, France and others in contributing to the United Nations' Green Climate Fund.
+One of the world's biggest carbon emitters per capita, Australia initially declined to join the United States, Japan, France and others in contributing to the United Nations' Green Climate Fund.

+At the Lima climate change conference in December, Australia announced it would provide A$200 million from its existing aid budget - a method of contributing that went against agreements when the fund was set up at the Copenhagen conference in 2009.

 The new research by CSIRO and the Bureau of Meteorology, using some 40 global climate models, has Australia warming at a greater rate than the rest of the world.

-The 5.1 degree celsius projection for 2090 is at the top end of a range starting at 2.8 degrees celsius and is dependent on how deeply, if at all, greenhouse gas emissions are cut.
-The world average is for an increase of between 2.6 degrees celsius and 4.8 degrees celsius.
+The 5.1 degree Celsius projection for 2090 is at the top end of a range starting at 2.8 degrees Celsius and is dependent on how deeply, if at all, greenhouse gas emissions are cut.
+The world average is for an increase of between 2.6 degrees and 4.8 degrees Celsius.

 (Editing by Diane Craft)